odedrafi/SelaBootcampWeek5Terraform/README.md

 ## Notes

 In this project we will demostrate an elastic high avalibility network on azure cloud provisined with terraform.
+I also add a contoller machine in the web tier to configure the app.

 As part of a DevOps bootcamp is sela accademy [Sela DevOps Bootcamp Page](https://rhinops.io/bootcamp).